PirateYoshi/truncate-or-reduce-text-to-number-of-lines/README.md

-# truncate-text-to-number-of-lines
+# truncate-or-reduce-text-to-number-of-lines
-Truncate text in an DOM element to a specified number of lines.
+Truncate or Reduce text in an DOM element to fit on a specified number of lines.